+There are over 30,000 edible types of plants all over the world.
 Biodiversity is not a new concept, but it is a current crisis.
-Today, nearly 75% of the world’s food comes from just 12 plant and 5 animal species and only 50% of our plant-derived calories come from wheat, corn, and rice.
-By contrast there are over 30,000 edible types of plants all over the world.
+Today, nearly 75% of the world’s food comes from just 12 plant and 5 animal species, and 50% of our plant-derived calories come from wheat, corn, and rice.
 We are losing critical landraces and heirloom breeds on a weekly timescale.
-This loss of biodiversity was a critical reason why the Ark of Taste was created over 20 years ago, to help preserve endangered flavors in regions all over the world.
+This loss of biodiversity is why the Ark of Taste was created over 20 years ago—to help preserve endangered flavors in regions all over the world.